Data Centers in Nashik

 Natural Disaster Risk

-Nashik has a High overall disaster risk profile, with a score of 5.5 out of 10, as of September 2025.
-While it avoids the primary coastal threats affecting Mumbai, site selection must account for significant environmental hazards.
+Nashik has a high overall disaster risk profile, rated 5.5 out of 10, as of September 2025.
+This assessment reflects the country's general exposure and coping capacity.